 8. Honeybees farming – Honey is expensive in most African countries because few people are involved in honey bees farming.
 This is a business you can consider as there is very little competition in this business.
 However, you need to get trained before you can begin.

 9. Rabbits & grass cutter farming – This is another business with little competition.
 Rabbits and grass cutter meat is cherished by many people.
 You can sell your grass cutters and rabbits to restaurants and hotels and directly to consumers.
+See a detailed guide on grass cutters farming.

 10. Sheep Farming – Just like goat rearing, sheep farming is a lucrative livestock business as it provides a good income to the farmer by sales of the animals for meat or sales of wool which is used by textile industries.